 Assessment at Gayhurst supports learning.
-We use different types of assessment during the school year to ensure that our approach to assessment meets the needs of all stakeholders.
+We use a wide range of assessments during the school year to inform our teaching and make sure that children make progress.

 In setting out these principles, we recognise that our assessment practice will develop and adapt to better meet the needs of our children and we actively seek ways in which to improve our practice.